HTML in Canvas

 root.innerHTML = '<div class="grid h-full place-items-center text-4xl">hello</div>';

-htmlCanvas.videoOutput() uses the current Patchies render output size by default.
-Use htmlCanvas.videoOutput({ size: "free" }) to let the DOM or Vue content choose its own source size before Patchies fits it into the render output.
+By default, htmlCanvas.videoOutput() uses the current Patchies render output size.
+Use htmlCanvas.videoOutput({ size: "free" }) to let DOM or Vue content choose the source size.
+Patchies then fits it into the render output.

 videoOutput cannot be combined with canvasLayer or glslLayer.